abpframework/abp/docs/en/Getting-Started-Create-Solution.md

 {{ else }}

-* `--separate-auth-server` argument is used to separate the identity server application from the API host application.
+* `--separate-auth-server` argument is used to separate the Auth Server application from the API host application.
 If not specified, you will have a single endpoint on the server.

 {{ end }}